jaytyrrell13/pal/README.md

 ## Usage

 To get started, you may execute Pal's `install` command.
-This will ask for the path to your projects and your editor's cli tool e.g. nvim, code, subl.
+This will ask for the path to your projects and your editor's CLI tool e.g. nvim, code, subl.
 These settings will be saved in `~/.config/pal/config.json`.

 ```bash
 pal install [--path | -p] [--editorCmd | -e]